Tej-z/Tejz/README.md

 - 👋 Hi, I’m @Tejas R
 - 👀 I’m interested in Software-Development
 - 🌱 I’m currently learning PYTHON
-- 📫 How to reach me Tejas#6969 - Discord
+- 📫 How to reach me tejasr0810@gmail.com

 <!---
 Tejas-010/Tejas-010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.